What are the symptoms of COVID-19?

 - irritability

-- loss or altered sense of smell or taste.
+- temporary loss or altered sense of smell or taste.

-If your child has the symptoms above, your child needs a COVID-19 test.
+If your child has the symptoms above or has been in close contact with someone who has COVID-19, your child should get a COVID-19 test.
 There are 2 types of COVID-19 tests – PCR tests and RATs.

 Check your state or territory health department website for more information about which type of test your child should get and where to get it.